 BBC director-general Tim Davie to step down following Trump speech edit

-Tim Davie has announced he will step down as director-general of the BBC.
+The chief executive of BBC News, Deborah Turness, also announced her resignation following a week of controversy.

-It comes after concerns about impartiality at the corporation, including how a speech by US President Donald Trump was edited in an episode of Panorama, were raised this week.
+Tim Davie has announced he will step down as director-general of the BBC after five years in the role, saying there have “been some mistakes made” and that he had to “take ultimate responsibility”.

-Davie said his departure will not be immediate and that he is “working through” timings to ensure for an “orderly transition” over the coming months.
+The chief executive of BBC News, Deborah Turness, also announced her resignation following a newspaper report earlier in the week which accused the corporation of selectively editing a speech by Donald Trump on the day of the US Capitol attack.

-The BBC said Davie sent a statement to staff which said: “I wanted to let you know that I have decided to leave the BBC after 20 years.
+Davie said his departure will not be immediate and that he is “working through” timings to ensure an “orderly transition” over the coming months, while Turness said in her statement that the controversy around the Panorama edit had “reached a stage where it is causing damage to the BBC – an institution that I love”.

 “I am working through exact timings with the board to allow for an orderly transition to a successor over the coming months.